Navid200/xDrip/docs/Starting-G6.md

 2. Set "G5/G6 Transmitter" under &nbsp; Settings &#8722;> Hardware Data Source.

 3. Is there a "Start G6 Sensor" stuck in the queue on the G5/G6 status page?
-Please note that in the last step when you start sensor, there will be a "Start G6 Sensor" in the queue for one read cycle (5 minutes).
+Please note that in the last step when you start sensor, there will be a "Start G6 Sensor" in the queue for one read cycle (up to 5 minutes).
 That is expected and does not count as a stuck command.
 A stuck command remains in the queue and does not clear.
 ![](./images/queue-stuck.png)
 If there is a command stuck in the queue, [clear the queue](./Clear-queue.md).